-Unsecured installment loans, sometimes called personal or signature loans, can be used for a variety of personal expenses (e.g., bill consolidation, education expenses, or medical expenses).

-- There is no collateral requirement for an unsecured loan. - The terms of the loan might range from one to five years. - Since credit cards have become popular, the use of unsecured consumer installment loans has declined.
-However, some financial institutions still offer unsecured installment loans.
+Unsecured installment loans, sometimes called personal or signature loans, can be used for a variety of personal expenses (e.g., consolidation, education expenses, or medical expenses).
+There is no collateral requirement for an unsecured loan.
+The terms of the loan might range from one to five years.
+Since credit cards have become popular, the use of unsecured consumer installment loans has declined.